Open-Systems-Pharmacology/Suite/README.md

 ## Unmatched Flexibility - Unlimited Transparency

-The Open Systems Pharmacology Software Suite contains different software tools and has been designed using a modular concept to allow efficient multi-scale modeling and simulation.
+The Open Systems Pharmacology Suite contains different software tools and has been designed using a modular concept to allow efficient multi-scale modeling and simulation.
 The overall platform with its various software tools is implemented in a modular way as will be explained in more detail below.